 Appendix Material with additional details

-QSEs will have ability in Real-Time to indicate whether a Resource is temporarily unable to provide AS due to operational constraints.
+QSEs will have the ability in Real-Time to indicate whether a Resource is temporarily unable to provide AS due to operational constraints.

 Details under development:

 For scenarios where the reduced AS capability is less than the QSE-submitted AS Offer (MW), QSEs can, via Resource-specific telemetry, inform ERCOT of the reduced AS capability (MW) by specific AS type from a Resource.